mradulovic988/custom-conditions-for-woocommerce/readme.txt

 = I don't see the changes for Google prices =

 That change won't affect your website immediately.
-It will affect it when Google robots re-crawl your website again.
+Instead, it will affect it when Google robots re-crawl your website again.
 That can take up to 40 days.

 == Screenshots ==